neildhunter/HomeAssistant-Public/SolaX Charge Time/README.md

 - In HA go to *Settings|Automations & scenes* and select *"Scripts"*;
 - Select *"+ ADD SCRIPT"* followed by *"Create new script"*;
 - In the script editor that appears select the three dot menu in the top right corner and select *"Edit in YAML"*;
-- Copy and paste the [Update Charge Time 1](./scripts/updateSolaxChargeTime1.yaml) script into the editor and save it.
+- Copy and paste the [Update Charge Time 1](./scripts/updateSolaxChargeTime1.yaml) script into the editor (replacing all the existing content) and save it.
-- Go back to the scripts page and you should now have a *"Update Solax Charge Time 1"* script listed.
+- Go back to the scripts page and you should now have an *"Update Solax Charge Time 1"* script listed.
     - Select the three dot menu on the right for this script and pick *"Information"*;
     - In the information dialog select *settings* (the cog icon);
-    - On the settings page change the *"Entity ID"* from a numeric value to *"script.update_solax_charge_time_1"* and hit *UPDATE*
+    - On the settings page make a note of the numeric value part of the *"Entity ID"* after *"script."* - we want to change this to something more useful.

-**TBC: might need a HA restart at this point?
-Reloading scripts YAML not enough...**
+- In HA open the *File Editor* add-on and select *browse file system* (the folder icon at the top).
+    - Navigate to the *config/* part of the tree and open *scripts.yaml*
+    - Scroll through the file and find the entry for the script we've just created - it will start with the numeric part of the entity ID from above, e.g. `'1699395551527':`
+    - Change this to a more friendly `update_solax_charge_time_1:` and save the file

+- In HA go to the *Developer tools* and *YAML* tab;
+    - Scroll down to the *SCRIPTS* entry and select it to reload the file we've just edited

 You should now be able to find this script through the *SERVICES* tab of the *Developer tools* and test it by suppliying sample values. **Note:** if you use the *UI mode* it will give you a time picker for the start_time and end_time parameters, *but* they only work with *"HH:MM"*.
 You may need to switch to *YAML mode* and change it to be something like: